 “I don’t think it was Uncle Percy,” I say.
 “I don’t know what it was, actually.”

-,” she says, and I realise how close I’ve come in this moment of weakness to ruining everything I’ve worked very hard to keep quiet.
+“But you said threatened,” she says, and I realise how close I’ve come in this moment of weakness to ruining everything I’ve worked very hard to keep quiet.
 She is in this moment at an advantage: I cannot allow her to see that I have reconsidered.
 I force a smile, shrugging my shoulders and relaxing my temples.
 I know that this will pass as relief.
 I am unsure of whether or not Molly will believe me, or if she will press me if she does not.

 “You’re right,” I say, though she hasn’t said anything.
 “He didn’t have actual information.
 It’s probably nothing.”

 I grasp my wand tightly and slide off the bed.
 A yellow set of soft rectangles floats in front of me as I reach forward and attempt to part the curtains.